How to Deal With a Sexually Demanding Husband: 11 Tips

 4. Establish clear boundaries

-It is crucial to establish clear boundaries with your husband and communicate with them consistently.
+Clear relationship boundaries in intimacy work best when they are specific and expressed calmly, not in the middle of a heated moment.
 For example, if you are not comfortable with a particular sexual act or frequency, make it clear to your husband and set limits.
 Consistently enforcing your boundaries can help establish trust and respect in your relationship.

 - Quick tip: Use “I” statements, like “I feel overwhelmed when…”, to make boundary-setting easier and less confrontational.